jplaui/origo/pets-artifact-evaluation.md

 ### Set up the environment (Only for Functional and Reproduced badges)
 We expect that the following commands are executed from a fixed location such as `/home/user/origo/`.
-To download Origo, run the following command `git clone https://github.com/jplaui/origo.git`.
-Next, `cd` into the folder `origo` and run the local installation git submodule commands provided [here](https://github.com/jplaui/origo/blob/main/docs/01_installation.md#locally-running-the-repo).
+To download Origo, run the following command `git clone --recurse-submodules https://github.com/jplaui/origo.git`.
+Next, `cd` into the folder `origo`.
 Additionally, the repositories [origo-project: tls oracle demo](https://github.com/origo-project/tls-oracle-demo) must be cloned and to for benchmarking individual ZKP circuits, the repository [circuits_janus - gnark_zkp](https://github.com/jplaui/circuits_janus/tree/main) must be cloned.

 ### Testing the Environment (Only for Functional and Reproduced badges)